 I believe noise and disturbances for people who choose to live in community with others must be a balanced sort of thing.
 Yes, some tolerance is required.
 But it is not appropriate, either, to be a victim of other people’s rudeness or lack of consideration.
 Or of people who flaunt the regulations or ordinances.
 (Karen)

 To paraphrase researcher Panteleimon “Paddy” Ekkekakis, Ph.D.: The best piece of exercise equipment might be a dog on a leash.
 (Jan Cullinane)

 It is clear from all of these comments and many casual conversations that pets are a very emotional subject.
 Even folks who genuinely don’t like pets have to consider that factor when they evaluate a place to retire.
 Many pet lovers will never give up their pets, while others are in the “enjoy our last pet because we are not going to get another” camp (and sometimes there is no matrimonial agreement on that)!
 If you are among those that intend to retire with pets, then you had better think how you are going to manage that.
+It’s not just about how much read automatic litter box reviews here and other cat products there, it’s about commitment and love.
 As you can see from this article there are a host of decisions to be made, starting with what kind of community you are going to retire to, as well as what kind of pet(s) you decide to have.
 Bottom line: it is better to think these issues through earlier than later.

 Please share your thoughts about pets and retirement in the Comments section below.